sleconf/sleconf-www/_posts/2014-9-15-call-for-attention.md

 The final talk, _sniff_, of SLE 2014 is presented by Saverio: _"AIOCJ: A Choreographic Framework for Safe Adaptive Distributed Applications, M. D. Preda, M. Gabbrielli, S. Giallorenzo, I. Lanese, J. Maurio"_

+Saverio is motivating high-level modeling of system coordination, i.e. separation of computation from coordinational protocol.